Tensor Rank and Complexity: Group Action on Tensors

 Although $V$ has finitely many orbits in the mentioned cases, the orbit structure is differently behaved compared to the matrix case.
 This is already witnessed by the simplest possible case $\prC^2 \otimes \prC^2 \otimes \prC^2$.

 \begin{ex} For $V = \prC^2 \otimes \prC^2 \otimes \prC^2$ there are seven orbits (including the zero orbit) and the containment graph for their orbit closures is given in Figure~\ref{pr:figAffineOrbitsC2}.
+(See Section~\ref{pr:secDim2} for the proof.)
 This containment graph differs from the matrix case.
 Indeed, it is not just one ascending chain of inclusions as in equation~\eqref{pr:eqXrMatrixCase}.